 For everything that Christ taught, everything that makes the New Testament new, and better than the Old, is summed up in the knowledge of the Fatherhood of God.
 “Father” is the Christian name for God.

-Before Jesus, no one called God Father.
+Before Jesus, almost no one called God Father.
 After Jesus, every New Testament writer did.
 Jesus came to reveal your Father, and this is what makes the new covenant new.

 Grace and peace to you from God our Father!